angarsky/diveintopython/learn/variables/array/basic_operations.md

 print(size)  # Output: 104 (the size in bytes)
 ```

 In the example above, we import the `sys` module and use the `getsizeof()` function to get the size of the `my_list` object in bytes.
-Note that the value returned by `getsizeof()` includes the overhead of the list object itself and may not provide an exact representation of the memory occupied by the array/list elements.
+> Note: The value returned by `getsizeof()` includes the overhead of the list object itself and may not provide an exact representation of the memory occupied by the array/list elements.

 ## How to Reverse an Array in Python

 You can reverse or flip an array (list) in Python using various methods.
 Here are a few common approaches for reversing an array in Python:

-1. Using the reverse() method:
+1. Using the `reverse()` method:

 ```python
 my_list = [10, 20, 30, 40, 50]